My Baby Stopped Babbling… Is that Normal?

 What if the skill doesn’t come back after monitoring for a few weeks?

 Even though the likelihood of this happening is very slim, it may be a sign of a developmental delay or other underlying developmental diagnosis.
 First, talk to your pediatrician about your concerns.
-Next, remember that you don’t need a referral from a physician and you can call yourself to schedule an evaluation with your local Infants and Toddlers or Early Intervention Program.
+Next, remember that you don’t need a referral from a physician and you can call to schedule an evaluation with your local Infants and Toddlers or Early Intervention Program.
 Evaluations for children under 3 years of age are free in the United States and therapy services (if needed) are no cost or low cost for families.
 Getting your little one help early is key.